QKEY-FOUNDER/quantumkey-protocol/docs/index.md

 # QuantumKey Protocol (QKP)

 QKP is a protocol for verifiable accountability across autonomous and federated systems.
+**It makes intent, execution, and trust decisions independently verifiable.**

 This page is a **minimal public index** for the QuantumKey Protocol.
 It does **not** duplicate the specification or the whitepaper.